Marco Carducci

-Marco Christian Carducci (born September 24, 1996) is a Canadian professional soccer player who plays as a goalkeeper for Canadian Premier League club Cavalry FC and Canada national team.
+Marco Christian Carducci (born September 24, 1996) is a Canadian professional soccer player who plays as a goalkeeper for the HFX Wanderers in the Canadian Premier League.

 Club career

 Vancouver Whitecaps FC

 Carducci signed his first professional contract with Major League Soccer's Vancouver Whitecaps FC on March 4, 2014.
 He made his debut on May 7, 2014, in a Canadian Championship fixture against Toronto FC, which Vancouver lost 2–1.
 After three seasons with the Whitecaps, two of which were on loan to their reserve club Whitecaps FC 2, the Whitecaps announced that Carducci would not return for the 2017 season.

 Rio Grande Valley FC Toros

 Carducci signed with USL side Rio Grande Valley FC Toros in March 2017.

 Calgary Foothills

 In February 2018, Carducci would turn down multiple offers from USL clubs to sign with Premier Development League club Calgary Foothills FC, serving as a goalkeeper coach in addition to playing duties.
 Carducci would help Calgary Foothills to the 2018 PDL Championship, winning the Golden Glove as well as being named to the 2018 PDL All-League Team.